Romania Revealed

 Tour Itinerary

-Overnight in Bucharest, Hotel Concorde Old Town****
+Overnight in Bucharest, Hotel Capitol****

 En route to Sibiu, you’ll take one of southeastern Europe’s most famous roadways: the Transfagarasan Road, a high military route built during the Communist regime.
 Your passage across the magnificent Carpathian Mountains will reach an altitude of 2054 m (over 6000 feet), and the scenery is some of the most breathtaking in existence.
 It’s easy to understand why the BBC Top Gear team declared the Transfagarasan “the best road in the world.”